-California’s vast desert region is a land of hidden oases and canyons, towering snow-capped mountains, and sweeping panoramas that conjure visions of early California and the Old West.
+A California Desert Road Trip takes you through vast landscapes filled with hidden oases, rugged canyons, and breathtaking mountain views.
+This journey evokes the spirit of early California and the Old West, offering scenic drives and unforgettable experiences.
 Unlike anywhere else in the world, the California Deserts feel like one giant natural theme park—connected by scenic open roads and a network of character-rich lodging properties.

 Leg 1: LAX to Ridgecrest